neomjs/covid-helix/README.md

 1. Click on an item to select it.
 Afterwards you can use the Arrow Keys to walk through the items.
 2. Hit the Space Key to rotate the currently selected item to the front.
 3. Hit the Enter Key to expand the currently selected item.
+4. Use the mouse wheel vertically to zoom.
+5. Use the mouse wheel horizontally to rotate (e.g. trackpad / magic mouse).
+6. Care for adding mobile support?
+Please add your feedback <a href="https://github.com/neomjs/neo/issues/280">here</a>.

 ## Attribution
 1. This App is created using the <a href="https://github.com/neomjs/neo">neo.mjs</a> UI framework.